DataDog/integrations-extras/sym/README.md

 To set up the Sym integration:
 1. From the Sym Datadog Integration tile, click on "Connect Accounts".
 2. Datadog will redirect you to Sym to begin the OAuth authorization flow.
 Enter your Sym Org ID here to continue to log in to Sym.
-3. After successfully authenticating, a `sym_log_destination` Terraform resource will display.
+3. After successfully authorizing, a `sym_log_destination` Terraform resource will display.
 Copy and paste this into your Sym Terraform Configuration.

 ### Configuration